alipirani88/snpkit/index.md

 ```

-This step will gather all the variant call results of the pipeline, generate SNP-Indel Matrices, qc reports and core/non-core sequence alignments that can be used as an input for phylogenetic analysis suchs as gubbins-iqtree-beast.
+This step will gather all the variant call results from the first step, generate SNP-Indel Matrices, qc reports and core/non-core sequence alignments that can be used as an input for downstream phylogenetic analysis such as gubbins, iqtree and beast.

 ## Input